-Environmental protection OFFICIAL Environmental criteria Response Monitoring Reporting outcome Action Responsibility Action Timing/frequency Responsibility for the maintenance of aesthetic quality) during the sampling occasion; and Median Secchi depth from Recreation sites must not be <1.6 m (equivalent to the EPA [2017] water clarity EQG for the maintenance of primary contact recreation) relevant monitoring period will be reviewed to ascertain whether the exceedance is in relation to the dredging or disposal operations.
-If it is found that the exceedance is in relation to the dredging or disposal operations the Environmental Consultant to advise the Proponent who will: - consult with the Contractor to determine and implement measures to reduce the intensity/extent of turbid plumes from dredging and disposal operations - contact DoH. - review the DEMP for the next campaign of dredging operations in subsequent years.
-Continue the water clarity monitoring 3) Site photographs (Section 2.3.5) 4) Plume sketches (Section 2.3.6) 5) Drone aerial photography (Section 2.3.7) proposed to be undertaken in 2024. ~ 1 week prior to dredging; During dredging on days 2, 5 and 10; and ~ 1 week post dredging.
+Environmental criteria Response Monitoring outcome Action Responsibility Action Timing/frequency Res Median Secchi depth from Recreation sites must not be <1.6 m (equivalent to the EPA [2017] water clarity EQG for the maintenance of primary contact recreation) will be reviewed to ascertain whether the exceedance is in relation to the dredging or disposal operations.
+If it is found that the exceedance is in relation to the dredging or disposal operations the Environmental Consultant to advise the Proponent who will: consult with the Contractor to determine and implement measures to reduce the intensity/extent of turbid plumes from dredging and disposal operations contact DoH. review the DEMP for the next campaign of dredging operations in subsequent years.
+Continue the water clarity monitoring Note: In 2024 remote imagery cameras to be placed in three locations.
+In subsequent years remote imagery will be taken from the dredge vessel only.
+3) Site photographs (Section 2.3.5) 4) Plume sketches (Section 2.3.6) 5) Drone aerial photography (Section 2.3.7) 1 week prior to dredging; During dredging on days 2, 5 and 10; and 1 week post dredging.
+In 2025, water clarity monitoring planned to occur during the second dredging campaign of 10,000 m 1 week prior to dredging; During dredging on days 2 and 5; and ~ 1 week post dredging, if plumes are 'evident' on the 5th operational day.
 If plumes are still 'evident' one week after the completion of dredging, post dredging monitoring is to be repeated on week 2, week 3 etc until plumes are no longer 'evident'.
-Plumes are considered 'evident' if TSS has not returned to <80th percentile of background data for the site (or to reference levels).
+Plumes are considered 'evident' if TSS has not returned to &lt;80th percentile of background data for the site (or to reference levels).
 2) Every 30 minutes during daylight hours (0700-1900) throughout the duration of dredging operations.
 3) In the event of remote imagery unit malfunction, once daily on every operational dredging day.
-4) Once daily on every operational dredging day throughout the duration of the Project (template provided in Annex B) 5) ~1 week prior to dredging.
-If plumes are still 'evident' one week after the completion of dredging, post dredging monitoring is to be repeated on week 2, week 3 etc until plumes are no longer 'evident'.
-Plumes are considered 'evident' if TSS has not returned to <80th percentile of background data for the site (or to reference levels).
-3) Contractor 4) Contractor 5) Environmental Consultant The Environmental Consultant will report on the receipt and/or results of monitoring data in a once-off environmental monitoring checklist (template provided in Annex B) after the dredging is completed.
-Reporting against the environmental criteria will be included in a Dredging Environmental Management Plan (DEMP) compliance report prepared by the Environmental Consultant and provided to the Proponent for compliance within 3 months of Project completion.
+4) Once daily on every operational dredging day.
+4) Once daily on every operational dredging day.
+5) In 2024, ~1 week prior to dredging; During dredging on days 2, 5, and 10; and ~1 week post dredging.
+In 2025, ~1 week prior to dredging; During dredging on days 2 and 5; and ~1 week post dredging, if 3) ( 4) ( 5) E esponsibility